What is the meaning of H. Res. 114; what does it really do?

 DIPG exemplifies in a powerful way the challenges in treating pediatric cancer and the daily tragedies which ensue from the general lack of solutions our medical research industry has for deadly pediatric disease.

 The DIPG Awareness Resolution (H. Res.
 114) is a simple House Resolution requiring only a House vote to pass; it is not a law.
 It is apolitical with no funds allocated.
 It does, however, suggest that for any given cancer type, that the years of life lost associated it as well as the mortality rate be given elevated consideration in the research grant process with public and private funding sources.
-It shines a national spotlight on an issue of human suffering which has remained in obscurity and imposed irrelevance for
+It shines a national spotlight on an issue of human suffering which has remained in obscurity and imposed irrelevance for decades.

 H. Res.
 114 raises awareness to the lack of adequate research funding into cures for pediatric cancer, and the statistics around pediatric brain cancer, CNS tumors being responsible for more childhood deaths than any other disease in the US.
 H. Res.
 114 suggests that the years of life lost, and mortality rates associated with a given type of cancer be prioritized in the decision-making process for research grants with our government funds and private sector funds.
 It doesn’t dictate process; it suggests this as an important part of the solution to the problem of inadequate funding to save our kids lives.
 They deserve more of a fight from us.
 The Resolution text cites the numbers.
 Be aware of its contents for maximum effectiveness in your advocacy.